mickychoong/event-organizer/README.md

 [Demo solving tasks:](https://github.com/ServiceNow/BrowserGym/assets/26232819/e0bfc788-cc8e-44f1-b8c3-0d1114108b85)

 > [!WARNING]
-> MYMETAis designed as an open, user-friendly, and extensible framework to advance web agent research.
+> MYMETA is designed as an open, user-friendly, and extensible framework to advance web agent research.
 It is not intended for consumer use.
 Proceed with caution!

-MYMETAFeatures:
+MYMETA Features:
 * Simplified large-scale parallel [agent experiments](#-launch-experiments) powered by [ray](https://www.ray.io/).
 * Modular components for creating agents within the Gym environment.
 * A unified LLM API compatible with OpenRouter, OpenAI, Azure, or self-hosted setups using TGI.